vert-x3/vertx-web/README.md

 TODO remove the stuff below

-It's the successor to [Yoke](http://pmlopes.github.io/yoke/) in Vert.x 2.x, and takes inspiration from projects such as [Express](http://expressjs.com/) in the Node.js world.

-Apex is designed to be powerful, unopionated and fully embeddable.
-You just use the parts you want and nothing more.
-It's not a container.

-You can use Apex to create classic server side web applications, RESTful web applications, 'real-time' (server push) web applications, or any other kind of web application you can think of.
-Apex doesn't care.
-It's up to you to chose the type of app you prefer, not Apex.

 ## Introduction

 Everything in Apex is based around wiring together handlers.
 The object that lets you wire them together is called a